Cosmic Duets I. High-spatial resolution spectroscopy of dual and lensed AGN with MUSE-NFM: The Cosmic Duets large program

-where $A_{\mathrm{fit}}$ is the fitted amplitude of the Gaussian for component A, and $\sigma_{x,\mathrm{fit}}$ and $\sigma_{y,\mathrm{fit}}$ are the fitted Gaussian widths along the $x$ and $y$ directions, respectively.
+where $A_{\mathrm{fit}}$ is the fit amplitude of the Gaussian for component A, and $\sigma_{x,\mathrm{fit}}$ and $\sigma_{y,\mathrm{fit}}$ are the fit Gaussian widths along the $x$ and $y$ directions, respectively.
 This procedure ensures that the extracted flux accounts for the PSF shape and minimizes contamination from the nearby source.

-This test allows us to evaluate whether contamination or wavelength–dependent PSF variations systematically alter the flux recovered by fixed apertures.

-At blue wavelengths, however, the PSF broadens significantly due to the reduced efficiency of AO correction, causing the fitted widths to increase and the profile–fitting technique to overestimate the true flux.
+This test allowed us to evaluate whether contamination or wavelength–dependent PSF variations systematically alter the flux recovered by fixed apertures.
+At blue wavelengths, however, the PSF broadens significantly due to the reduced efficiency of AO correction, causing the fit widths to increase and the profile–fitting technique to overestimate the true flux.
 Tests using Moffat profiles or mixed models (two Gaussians or two Moffats per component) did not improve the situation: despite their greater flexibility, they proved highly sensitive to noise and channel–to–channel fluctuations, leading to spurious variations in the extracted flux at low S/N.

 By comparison, circular-aperture extraction yields stable measurements at all wavelengths, with flux variations below 5\% and negligible cross-contamination (<1\%) thanks to the small separation and the excellent MUSE–NFM spatial resolution.
-Because AO-assisted optical observations have modest Strehl ratios, the extracted spectra contain only a fraction of the total flux; however, this fraction is identical for both components in each pair.
-We therefore normalized the spectra to their Gaia magnitudes \citep{Gaia_EDR3_1}.
-When Gaia resolves both components, each spectrum was normalized to its own magnitude; when only a combined magnitude is available, we first measured the flux ratio between components and normalized the sum of their spectra to the system magnitude.
+Because AO assisted optical observations have modest Strehl ratios, the extracted spectra contain only a fraction of the total flux; however, this fraction is identical for both components in each pair.
+We therefore normalized the spectra to their \textit{Gaia} magnitudes \citep{Gaia_EDR3_1}.
+When \textit{Gaia} resolves both components, each spectrum was normalized to its own magnitude; when only a combined magnitude is available, we first measured the flux ratio between components and normalized the sum of their spectra to the system magnitude.